-Prerequisite: Minimum grade of C- in ENEE205; or minimum grade of C- in ENEE206.
-And minimum grade of C- in ENEE350; and must have earned a minimum grade of regular (letter) C- in all 200-level ENEE courses; and permission of ENGR-Electrical & Computer Engineering department.
+Prerequisite: Minimum grade of C- in ENEE205; or minimum grade of C- in ENEE206; and minimum grade of C- in ENEE350; and must have earned a minimum grade of C- in all 200-level ENEE courses; and permission of ENGR-Electrical & Computer Engineering department.

 Restriction: Must be in one of the following programs (Engineering: Computer; Engineering: Electrical).